-Nu-Erythromycin-S is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under erythromycin stearate.
+Erythromycin stearate is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?